Rick & Renner: The separation

 In early 2010 rumors that the duo might split up started to spread.
 This happened for many reasons, from the release of a parallel work of Rick Sollo with his son Victor Henrique, to Renner's candidacy for the Senate in Goiás.
 The separation culminated in Renner's absences in events to promote the work ironically titled Happy End, which had the illustrious participation of Frejat in the song that gives the album its name.
 The official announcement of the separation was made on January 1, 2011, at the duo's last show, which took place in Gaspar, Santa Catarina.
 After the release of the 21st album of their career and 22 years of partnership, one of the most beloved duos of sertanejo music has split up.
 A few days after the announcement, Rick adopted the artistic name Rick Sollo, signed with Talismã Music and released three new songs on the internet.
 Renner also continued in sertanejo, under the stage name Renner Reis, contradicting the information that he had become a gospel singer.

 The return of the duo

-After almost twoo years apart, Rick & Renner resumed the formation on September 24, 2012, announcing that they would be performing together again.
+After almost two years apart, Rick & Renner resumed the formation on September 24, 2012, announcing that they would be performing together again.
 In the same year, they released the CD Inacreditável o Poder do Amor by Radar Records, produced by Rick.
 The recording of the duo's third DVD took place on February 20, 2013, in the Via Marquês concert hall, in São Paulo and included special appearances by Eduardo Costa, Rionegro & Solimões, Léo Maia and Pablo.